bbrk24/lexifer-ts/README.md

 defaults to `console.error`.

 It always returns a string value.
-This value is the value that would be output to `stdout` in the Python version, or displayed as the generation output in the online version.
+This value is the value that would be output to `stdout` from the CLI, or displayed as the generation output in the online version.
 If a fatal error is hit, this may be empty string.

 ## CLI

 As of v1.2, this package now provides a CLI for lexifer.
 The general syntax is

 ```
-lexifer <input file> [flags...]
+lexifer [input file] [flags...]
 ```

+To ensure that `lexifer` is in your path, you should install it globally, using `npm i -g lexifer`.
+If you install it locally, you may have to run `node_modules/.bin/lexifer` instead.

 If no input file is specified, it will read from stdin, so it supports piping from other commands.

+Note: on Windows, file names and pipes are supported, but Lexifer cannot read directly from stdin as it can on Unix-like systems.
+This is largely beyond my
+control: `fs.readFileSync()` attempts to stat the file, and you cannot stat stdin on Windows.

 Flags are as follows:

 - `-?` or `--help`: Show the list of flags.
 - `-v` or `--version`: Print the version number then exit.